 Why is diversity and inclusion so important in and outside of the workplace?

 Because otherwise life would be very boring if we all looked and sounded the same!
-I often forget I am from a BAME background and that shows that it is normal and accepted amongst everyone I work with.
+I often forget my background - I'm black and Asian - and that shows that it is normal and accepted amongst everyone I work with.
 It shouldn’t be an issue where I come from or what colour I am, although I understand sometimes it can be a barrier to some people.
 I am a firm believer in if you want something bad enough and put the work in you will get what you want in the end.
 Everyone loves a trier, so even if you don’t get in the first time, keep trying and one day you will.
 People will always have their prejudices, a lot of that comes from upbringing and surroundings.
 That will slowly change over time.

 Were there any barriers to joining Essex Police?